-- 1. Schizophrenia - 2.
-Schizoaffective disorder
+- 1. Schizophrenia

+- 2. Schizoaffective Disorder

-- 3. Bipolar disorder
+- 3. Bipolar Disorder (Manic Depressive Illness)

 - 4. Major Depressive Disorders

 - 5. Panic Disorder

 - 6. Obsessive-Compulsive Disorder

-- 7. Pervasive developmental disorder or autism
+- 7. Pervasive Developmental Disorder or Autism

-- 8. Anorexia nervosa
+- 8. Anorexia Nervosa

-- 9. Bulimia nervosa
+- 9. Bulimia Nervosa

-A child with serious emotional disturbances is defined as a child who has one or more mental disorders (other than substance abuse or developmental disability) as identified in the most current Diagnostic and Statistical Manual of Mental Disorders, and who meets requirements of the Welfare and Institutions Code Section 5600.3(a)(2)^[1].
+A child with serious emotional disturbances is defined as a child who has one or more mental disorders (other than substance abuse or developmental disability) as identified in the most current Diagnostic and Statistical Manual of Mental Disorders, and who meets requirements of the Welfare and Institutions Code Section $5600.3(a)(2)^{[1]}$ .

-Welfare and Institutions Code Section 5600.3(a)(2) provides: "For the purposes of this part, 'seriously emotionally disturbed children or adolescents' means minors under the age of 18 years who have a mental disorder as identified in the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders, other than a primary substance use disorder or developmental disorder, which results in behavior inappropriate to the child's age according to expected developmental norms.
+[1] Welfare and Institutions Code Section 5600.3(a)(2) provides: "For the purposes of this part, 'seriously emotionally disturbed children or adolescents' means minors under the age of 18 years who have a mental disorder as identified in the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders, other than a primary substance use disorder or developmental disorder, which results in behavior inappropriate to the child's age according to expected developmental norms.
 Members of this target population shall meet one or more of the following criteria:

-- A. As a result of the mental disorder the child has substantial impairment in at least two of the following areas: self-care, school functioning, family relationships, or ability to function in the community; and either of the following occur: - I.The child is at risk of removal from home or has already been removed from the home. - II.
-The mental disorder and impairments have been present for more than six months or are likely to continue for more than one year without treatment. - B. The child displays one of the following: psychotic features, risk of suicide or risk of violence due to a mental disorder. - C. The child meets special education eligibility requirements under Chapter 26.5 (commencing with Section 7570) of Division 7 of Title I of the Government Code."
+- A. As a result of the mental disorder the child has substantial impairment in at least two of the following areas: self-care, school functioning, family relationships, or ability to function in the community; and either of the following occur: - I. The child is at risk of removal from home or has already been removed from the home. - II.
+The mental disorder and impairments have been present for more than six months or are likely to continue for more than one year without treatment. - B. The child displays one of the following: psychotic features, risk of suicide or risk of violence due to a mental disorder. - C. The child has been assessed pursuant to Article 2 (commencing with Section 56320) of Chapter 4 of Part 30 of Division 4 of Title 2 of the Education Code and determined to have an emotional disturbance, as defined in paragraph (4) of subdivision (c) of Section 300.8 of Title 34 of the Code of Federal Regulations.

-Under AB88, health plans must provide coverage for diagnosis and treatment under the same conditions applied to all other covered physical conditions.
+Under AB88, health plans must provide coverage for diagnosis and treatment under the same conditions applied to all other covered medical conditions.
 Terms and conditions applied to mandated benefits must be applied equally to all benefits under the plan contract-that is, with the same copayments and applicable maximums.
 The requirements of AB88 would go into effect as the benefit renews.